Jayman3k/py_PHIsim3_projects/README.md

 results = phid.PHIsim_run_concurrent(test_setups, work_folder, executables)
 ```

 More specifically, you want to create an *Iterable* of `PHIsim_ConcurrentSetup` objects and pass that to the `PHIsim_run_concurrent()` function.
 Here, I just created a list, which will be sufficient for most cases.
+You also need to tell the framework where to find the PHIsim executables, and where to put the results.
+When this is finished, the following folders will have been created (assuming, for example, that 100μm = approx 20 segments):

+- C:/Simulation_results/single_SOA_simulations/soa_20_segments_100_mA
+- C:/Simulation_results/single_SOA_simulations/soa_30_segments_100_mA
+- C:/Simulation_results/single_SOA_simulations/soa_40_segments_100_mA
+- ...

+Each folder containing all input and output files of a single PHIsim run.

 ### 6. Process the results